-The Select Committee on the Modernization of Congress Committee (“Select Committee”) was established by H.Res.
+The Select Committee on the Modernization of Congress (“Modernization Committee”) was established by H.Res.
 6 on January 4, 2019 and is tasked to investigate, study, make findings, hold public hearings, and develop recommendations to make Congress more effective, efficient, and transparent on behalf of the American people.
-The Select Committee is one of the only truly bipartisan committees in Congress, with an equal number of Republican and Democratic members.
+The Modernization Committee is one of the only truly bipartisan committees in Congress, with an equal number of Republican and Democratic members.

 The Members were appointed by U.S. House Speaker Nancy Pelosi and Minority Leader Kevin McCarthy.

 A first for congressional select committees, the Members release recommendations on a rolling basis throughout the year.
 Though the committee does not have legislative jurisdiction, on December 10, 2019 all 12 committee members introduced H.Res.
 756, the Moving our Democracy and Congressional Operations Towards Modernization (MODCOM) resolution.
 The resolution incorporates 29 of the recommendations passed by the Select Committee to improve transparency, accessibility and communication throughout the House.
 The resolution overwhelmingly passed the full House on March 10, 2020.

 The Modernization Committee released its 116th public report on October 14, 2020, which details 97 recommendations and the committee’s research, conversations with experts, staff and Members throughout the last two years.